How to get the parent directory in Python

 Parent directory: /home/user

-• First, you get the script's directory by passing __file__ to os.path.dirname().
+• First, you get the script's own directory by passing __file__ to os.path.dirname().

-• Then, you call os.path.dirname() a second time on that result to step up to the parent directory.
+• Then, you call os.path.dirname() a second time on that directory's path to navigate one level up to its parent.

 Using pathlib.Path for object-oriented approach